sframe-wg/sframe/draft-ietf-sframe-enc.md

 media from different streams of different participants.
-As different keys are used by each participant for encoding their media, the receiver will be able to verify which is the sender of the media coming within the RTP stream at any given point if time, preventing the SFU trying to impersonate any of the participants with another participant's media.
+As different keys are used by each participant for encoding their media, the receiver will be able to verify which is the sender of the media coming within the RTP stream at any given point in time, preventing the SFU trying to impersonate any of the participants with another participant's media.

 Note that in order to prevent impersonation by a malicious participant (not the